 Air Quality on An Airplane

 Delta is replacing its High-Efficiency Particulate Absorbing (HEPA) Air Filters or HEPA at twice the recommended rate.
 To qualify as HEPA, the air filter must filter out 99.97% of air particulates that are 0.3 microns or larger.
 Most bacteria are about 1 micron.
 HEPA filters are used to filter out the outside air brought into the plane.
 Outside air is brought inside the plane.
 The air then passes through the HEPA filters.
 This process is repeated every 2-3 minutes.
 Due to the presence of HEPA filters and recirculated air, the air quality inside a plane is similar to a hospital.

-Even though the air quality inside of a plane is relatively safe, some airlines are requiring passengers to wear a mask onboard their flight.
+Even though the air on an airplane is relatively safe, some airlines are requiring passengers to wear a mask onboard their flight.
 American Airlines and Jet Blue is mandating that every passenger wears a mask and will be strictly enforcing that policy.

 Be sure to check with each specific airline to see what their onboard policies are.

 Airports have put in several policies to enforce social distancing requirements including no-touch check-ins.

 To avoid bottlenecked lines, airports are asking travelers to arrive at least two hours early for their flight.
 Airports have also ramped up their cleaning and some airports are providing extra sanitation stations for passengers too.
 At LAX, they will be using a thermal camera to identify passengers with COVID-19 since one common symptom of COVID-19 is fever.
 TSA gate agents will also be taking the temperatures of guests, providing masks, and hand sanitizer.